T-Troll/alienfx-tools/Doc/alienfan-gui.md

 ![AlienFan-GUI](https://github.com/T-Troll/alienfx-tools/blob/master/Doc/img/alienfan.png?raw=true)

-GUI application for fan control.
+GUI application for fan and power modes control.
-Then you start it, you will see 2 main windows - Temperatures (with current and maximal (press "x" button at list head to reset it to current values) readings) and Fans (with check boxes and current RPM), as well as separate Fan curve (graph).
+Then you start it, you will see 2 main windows - Temperature sensors (with current and maximal (press "x" button at list head to reset it to current values) readings) and Fans (with current RPM readings), as well as separate Fan curve (graph).
 You can also change sensor name by double-click on it.
 In case you remove sensor name (leaving it empty), it will be restored back to default BIOS one.

 "Power mode" drop down used to select global power mode.
 Power modes are system-specific, so exact power limit values depends of you gear, you can use third-party tools to check it.
 You can edit mode name by selecting it and type new name.